wp-plugins/kindred-posts/readme.txt

 Donate link: http://AiSpork.com/
 Tags: data mining, artificial intelligence, recommendations, similar posts, related posts, relevant content, content curation, user engagement
 Requires at least: 2.7.0
-Tested up to: 3.9
+Tested up to: 3.9.1
-Stable tag: 1.2.3
+Stable tag: 1.2.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Automatically recommend your posts to your site visitors
+Automatically recommend posts to your site visitors

 == Description ==

 Kindred Posts learns how your website visitors are currently accessing your site and uses artificial intelligence to recommend posts that your visitors may find the most interesting.

-This easy-to-use plugin requires almost no setup so all you have to do is simply drag-and-drop a widget into your theme to start collecting statistics and recommending posts.
+This easy-to-use plugin requires almost no setup so all you have to do is drag-and-drop a widget into your theme to start collecting statistics and recommending posts.
 You can also tweak how the widget looks and feels by modifying the Widget or the PHP code itself.

 = Kindred Posts Premium =
 We will soon offer a premium version of this plugin with additional features: